darcy202/bluemix-ghost/README.md

 1. `cf push ghost --random-route`

+## File storage

-Any image uploads will be lost on app restart, as the file system is not persisted.
-If you need image/file storage you can:
+By default any image uploads will be lost on app restart, as the file system is not persisted.
+If you need image/file storage you'll need to configure one of the storage services.

+### File storage: using Cloudinary

 1. create an account at http://cloudinary.com
 1. uncomment the cloudinary config in config.js (look for // UNCOMMENT TO USE CLOUDINARY FILE STORE)